-- 8. Students who do not pass one or more subjects of the University Examinations may be required to re-attend courses before being permitted to present for the examination in the following Summer. - 9. (i) Before sitting for the Final Veterinary Medicine Examination, the candidate must produce a certificate or certificates showing that he/she has spent a minimum of 24 weeks' Seeing Practice, preferably commencing at the Easter vacation of his/her third year. - (ii) At the beginning of the second semester, the candidate must produce a certificate or certificates showing that he/she has spent a minimum of 20 weeks' Seeing Practice. - (iii) The student is required to obtain experience in each of the following types of practice, all of which shall count towards the mandatory period: - (a) Farm Animal Practice 5 weeks minimum; - (b) Small Animal Practice 5 weeks minimum; - (c) Equine Practice 3 weeks minimum. - It is recommended that the student gain experience in a number of practices.
-The practices selected should deal predominantly with the species indicated in (a), (b) and (c). - (iv) The student is encouraged to gain experience in a veterinary investigation centre or an approved laboratory.
-Up to four weeks will count towards the mandatory Seeing Practice period. - (v) Attendance at the University hospital/clinic will count for two weeks of the Seeing Practice period. - (vi) Holders of Training Scholarships will be allowed credit for up to nine weeks Seeing Practice for time spent at an approved centre. - (vii) As part of Seeing Practice, the student shall be required to spend two weeks at export meat plants following the completion of the fourth year.

-(viii) During the mandatory period of Seeing Practice, the student must keep a diary which will provide information on cases seen.
-The student shall be required to obtain certificates from veterinary practitioners or in the case of export meat plants from a Veterinary Inspector of the Department of Agriculture, Food and Forestry to cover the minimum period.

-9. New Regulations to apply to third year class in 2000/2001 and each class thereafter.

-(i) During the third, fourth and fifth years of the course, students are required to complete a minimum period of 24 weeks of practical extra-mural experience.
+- 8. Students who do not pass one or more subjects of the University Examinations may be required to re-attend courses before being permitted to present for the examination in the following Summer. - 9. (i) Before sitting for the Final Veterinary Medicine Examination, the candidate must produce a certificate or certificates showing that he/she has spent a minimum of 24 weeks' Seeing Practice, preferably commencing at the Easter vacation of his/her third year. - (ii) At the beginning of the second semester, the candidate must produce a certificate or certificates showing that he/she has spent a minimum of 20 weeks' Seeing Practice. - (iii) The student is required to obtain experience in each of the following types of practice, all of which shall count towards the mandatory period: - (a) Farm Animal Practice 5 weeks minimum; - (b) Small Animal Practice 5 weeks minimum; - (c) Equine Practice 3 weeks minimum. - (iv) The student is encouraged to gain experience in a veterinary investigation centre or an approved laboratory.
+Up to four weeks will count towards the mandatory Seeing Practice period. - (v) Attendance at the University hospital/clinic will count for two weeks of the Seeing Practice period. - (vi) Holders of Training Scholarships will be allowed credit for up to nine weeks Seeing Practice for time spent at an approved centre. - (vii) As part of Seeing Practice, the student shall be required to spend two weeks at export meat plants following the completion of the fourth year. - (viii) During the mandatory period of Seeing Practice, the student must keep a diary which will provide information on cases seen.
+The student shall be required to obtain certificates from veterinary practitioners or in the case of export meat plants from a Veterinary Inspector of the Department of Agriculture, Food and Forestry to cover the minimum period. - 9.
+New Regulations to apply to third year class in 2000/2001 and each class thereafter. - (i) During the third, fourth and fifth years of the course, students are required to complete a minimum period of 24 weeks of practical extra-mural experience.
 This experience is to be spread over the three years as follows:

+^{} It is recommended that the student gain experience in a number of practices.
+The practices selected should deal predominantly with the species indicated in (a), (b) and (c).

-Third year (including Easter and Summer vacations) 8-10 weeks suggested (clinical)
+Third year (including Easter

+and Summer vacations) 8-10 weeks sugg

+8-10 weeks suggested (clinical)

-Fourth year (Christmas, Easter and Summer vacations) 10-12 weeks (clinical)
+Fourth year (Christmas, Easter and Summer vacations)

+10-12 weeks (clinical)

-2 2 weeks (meat plant and DVO)
+2 weeks (meat plant and DVO)

-Final year (Christmas and · · · ·
+Final year (Christmas and Easter vacations)

-Easter vacations) 2-4 weeks (clinical)
+2-4 weeks (clinical)